 Notes

 - Once cooled, store in an airtight container for up to 3 days at room temperature.
 Store in the fridge in an airtight container for up to 5 days.
-Warm slightly to serve from the fridge (the squares firm up a bit when they’re cold so warming slightly returns them to their softer texture).
+Warm slightly to serve from the fridge (the cake firms up a bit when it’s cold so warming slightly returns it to a softer texture).

 - This bakes best in a metal pan, rather than glass.
 If baking in glass, the middle will take longer to set.
 Follow the recipe, then cover with foil and bake for an additional 10 minutes.